Purpose

 Notice

-If Kerberos authentication is configured, the corresponding OBServer node must be deployed with the keytab (user authentication key file) and krb5conf file.
+If Kerberos authentication is configured, the corresponding OBServer node must deploy and configure the keytab (user authentication key file) and krb5conf file.

 CREATE EXTERNAL TABLE partsupp ( PS_PARTKEY INTEGER , PS_SUPPKEY INTEGER , PS_AVAILQTY INTEGER , PS_SUPPLYCOST DECIMAL(15,2) , PS_COMMENT VARCHAR(199) ) LOCATION = 'hdfs://localhost:8020/tpch_csv?principal=principal_str&keytab=/path/to/keytab&krb5conf=/path/to/krb5conf_file&configs=xxx=xxx#xxx=xxx' FORMAT = ( TYPE = 'CSV' FIELD_DELIMITER = '|' FIELD_OPTIONALLY_ENCLOSED_BY ='"' ) PATTERN = 'partsupp.tbl';